B-Cell Primary Immunodeficiency: What To Know

 • A complete blood count — Gives an overview of all types of cells in the blood

-• Lymphocyte panels — Measures levels of specific white blood cells
+• Lymphocyte panels — Measure levels of specific white blood cells

 • Immunoglobulin tests — Show levels of antibody classes (such as IgG, IgA, and IgM) in the blood